waepoints/waepointstandards/outline.md

 The Highest Priority Permitted For Module Added Material And Use Of Modules

-The Highest Priority Permitted For Module Added Material And Use Of Modules Of The Joined and/or From Outside The User’s System Interacting, Mapping(s), Collection(s), System, or Systems, or Compatible Device, or Compatible Devices, and User(s) of
+The Highest Priority Permitted For Module Added Material And Use Of Modules Of The Joined System, or Systems, and User(s) On The Joined System, or Systems

 > The above priorities within the system priorities are elevated in priority below the below priorities in terms of the system priorities